JustgoodDeal/Directory_Scanner/README.md

 4. If the configuration path is not valid, the script shall return a message “Configuration file not found.”

-5. The configuration file format shall be as follows (see the Examples folder for directories and configuration files examples):
+5. The configuration file format shall be as follows:
 	directory: target/directory
 	patterns:
 	- file.\.txt